zachjs/sv2v/README.md

 make
 ```

-This creates the executable at `./bin/sv2v`
+This creates the executable at `./bin/sv2v` You can install the binary by
+running `stack install`.

 ## Usage